Click Here to read, What Does The Bible Actually Tell us to do at Passover?

 Click Here to read, How Does Passover Reveal The Good News For All People?

-How I Learned to Keep Passover as a Believer in Jesus The Messiah
+How I Learned to Keep Passover as a Believer in Jesus (Yehushua) The Messiah (Ha Mashiach).

 When I began keeping Passover I had just thrown out some of my lifelong traditions because I learned they had replaced our Creator’s Appointed times.
-It’s not that the Bible says traditions are wrong, but it does command us not to add to, or subtract from God’s Commands, Deuteronomy 4:2 ESV; Mark 7:8 ESV.
+It’s not that the Bible says traditions are wrong, but it does command us not to add to, or subtract from God’s Commands, Deuteronomy 4:2.

 Traditions put everyone on the same page and these traditions were set in place some time in the 2nd Century A.D. as a Passover memorial because the Temple in Jerusalem had been destroyed in 70 A.D.